-Charles W. Loeb, Jr. is a Member in the Banking and Financial Services industry groups, focusing primarily on commercial real estate development, economic development, mergers and acquisitions and commercial lending transactions.
+Charles W. Loeb, Jr. is Of Counsel in the Banking and Financial Services industry groups, focusing primarily on commercial real estate development, economic development, mergers and acquisitions and commercial lending transactions.
 He practices out of the Firm’s office in Charleston, West Virginia.
-Charlie also leads the Firm’s Business Law Department.

 Charlie’s practice centers on corporate transactions, mergers and acquisitions, economic development projects, banking, and general commercial matters.
 Charlie is experienced in coal and other energy acquisition and financing transactions, hotel and other commercial real estate development projects, and representing clients in multi-state secured financing transactions.
 In addition, his practice involves working with state and local economic development agencies in connection with projects throughout West Virginia.